daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 folder: omnia3
 ---

-## 1. Authorization management in the **OMNIA Platform**
+## 1. Introduction

-The authorization management is divided in two main areas, the platform authorization and the [tenant](omnia3_management_introduction.html) authorization.
+On OMNIA Platform, authorization is managed on two distinct areas, one for the Platform and another for the tenant.

 ### 1.1 Platform